23 Lord of the Rings Locations You Can’t Miss in New Zealand

 4. Mt Sunday

 This stunning location in Canterbury is the backdrop for Edoras, the capital of Rohan.
 You can easily picture where the Edoras set was on top of Mt Sunday.
+Either drive there or take a Lord of the Rings Tour from Christchurch.

 5. Putangirua Pinnacles